hammadsadi/sheba-diagnostic-client/README.md

-This is robust Diagnostic Center Management System, a full-stack web application that effectively manages appointments, patient records, test results, and administrative tasks for a diagnostic center.
+This is robust Diagnostic Center Management System, a full-stack web application that effectively manages appointments, patient records, test results, and administrative for a diagnostic center.

 ## Project Features